-Employment can be at different physical locations or farms in regional WA, but must be for the same employer for a minimum of two consecutive weeks.
-Applicants can change employers after the two-week minimum, and claim an accommodation allowance if they continue to meet all eligibility criteria including working for a new employer for a minimum of two consecutive weeks.
+Employment can be at different physical locations or farms in regional WA, but must be for the same employer for a minimum of two consecutive weeks (14 consecutive calendar days).
+Applicants can change employers after the 14 day minimum, and claim an accommodation allowance if they continue to meet all eligibility criteria including completing a minimum of 14 consecutive days for the new employer.

-The accommodation allowance is paid for a maximum of 12 weeks, which can be consecutive or non-consecutive, providing the two-week minimum criteria is met with each employer.
+The accommodation allowance is paid for a maximum of 12 weeks, which can be consecutive or non-consecutive, providing the 2-week (14 consecutive calendar days) minimum criteria is met with each employer.

-Applicants should allow up to four weeks for assessment and processing of claims.
-Payments are made on a weekly basis as soon as possible after assessment and approval of claim.
+Applicants should allow up to eight weeks for assessment and processing of claims.
+Payments are made as soon as possible after assessment and approval of claim.
 Payments are made electronically to the nominated bank account.